 If you are required to provide your taxes, you can update your FAFSA using the IRS Data Retrieval Tool (see step 2 above for more information).
-If you are unable to use the Data Retrieval Tool you must provide an official IRS tax transcript.
-Due to federal requlations, Ohio State cannot accept personal copies of tax returns.
+If you are unable to use the Data Retrieval Tool, you must provide an official IRS tax transcript or a signed copy of your federal tax return.
 To get an official tax transcript:

 Visit IRS.gov to request a transcript online or by mail.
 Make sure to request an "IRS Tax Return Transcript."
 The "IRS Tax Account Transcript" can not be used for verification purposes.